Overview

 🔵 Repeat (G) Only repeats actions and not stuff like move, which can be a good thing.

 Replay Last (1) Mainly used for repeating brush strokes.
-Works for insert brushes as well: Click sticky button above Transpose Gizmo, then drag out new boolean (Ctrl-drag) and press 1.
+Works for insert brushes as well: Click the sticky button above Transpose Gizmo, then drag out new boolean (Ctrl-drag) and press 1.

 Duplicate🟠 Duplicate (Shift + D) doc